Co-culture Competition Assays

 , you only need a very small number of cells to start this culture.
 Either pipette 2 µl of frozen stock culture or use a pipette tip to scape a very small amount of the stock culture from the surface while it is still frozen.

-For some competitions, it may be more appropriate to revive DM1000 or another a growth medium other than LB.
+For some competitions, it may be more appropriate to revive in DM1000 or another growth medium other than LB.

 Day –1: Precondition

 Prepare one flask, test tube, or well for each time a strain will be used in a co-culture competition replicate.
-Typically, you will want to inoculate this culture with at least a 100-fold dilution of the cell density it can support after growth, so that it goes through several doublings and the media from the first day is diluted sufficiently by new media.
+Typically, you will want to inoculate this culture with a sufficient dilution that it's initial density is at least 100-fold below the final cell density it can support after growth, so that it goes through several doublings and the media from the first day is diluted sufficiently by the new media.
 Incubate at 37°C, at 120 RPM for 24 hours.

 Transfer 100 µl of overnight LB culture into a dilution tube with 10 ml of saline (100× dilution).
 Then transfer 100 µl of this into 10 ml of DM25 (10,000× total dilution).
 The extra dilution is necessary because DM25 media supports only ~1/100th the final density of LB.